The foundation underneath recovery

 There is a difference between being sick and actively navigating illness.
 Both feel exhausting.
 But only one of them is building toward something.

 Organised action means treating your recovery like a project — not because illness should feel like work, but because without structure, the chaos of symptoms, appointments, protocols, and uncertainty takes over.
-Structure does not reduce your humanity.
-It protects it.
-It keeps the important things from slipping through the cracks on the days you cannot hold everything at once.
+Structure protects you on the days you cannot hold everything at once.

-- Track your symptoms consistently — not obsessively, but regularly.
+Not obsessively, but regularly.
 Patterns only become visible over time.
 Your memory, especially with Lyme-related cognitive symptoms, is not reliable enough to carry this alone.
-Write it down.
+A brief daily note — symptoms, energy level, what you did — builds the picture that makes everything else clearer.

-- Prepare for every appointment.
-Write down your timeline before you go.
-Bring your questions.
+Write down your timeline and questions before you go.
 The average medical consultation is seven minutes.
 You cannot improvise something meaningful in seven minutes.
+A written summary — when symptoms started, how they've evolved, what's changed — is one of the most powerful advocacy tools you have.

-- Know why you are doing each thing.
 If you do not understand why a supplement, herb, or antibiotic is in your protocol, find out.
-Understanding the reason is what keeps you from abandoning it during a hard week.
+Understanding the reason is what keeps you from abandoning it during a hard week — and what helps you notice when something isn't working and needs to change.

-- Give interventions enough time.
 Most things that work for Lyme do not work in two weeks.
 Abandoning protocols prematurely is one of the most common reasons people do not progress.
+Most herbal protocols need 3–6 months to show clear benefit.
+Most antibiotic courses are longer than a standard infection.
+Patience is not passivity — it is strategic.

 The daily practice